Stuycs-K/finalproject-10-liu-chenrui-pang-renxuan-woo-ronnie/DEVLOG-Chenrui.md

 ### 2025-05-27 - Update Instructions and Update File Mode for output
 Added some instructions to the ReadME and also update encode.java to have proper output file for the brainfuck for file mode.

+### 2025-05-28 - Minor Updates to Instructions and Started PRESENTATION.md
+Started making the script for PRESENTATION.md (What it is, how it works, and short example).